enginetix2/SELab/README.md

 Log in using `admin:admin` credentials.
 If you see a 404 error, try starting and stopping the server.
 If the error persists, rerun `start.sh` to refresh the TLJH installation.
 The second run is significantly faster than the initial build.

+Tip: During the first load of the sysml API server on port 9000 it may take several minutes for the server to build.
+You actually have to hit the URL for the server to build so after the install is complete just hit the localhost:9000 URL and wait when its complete you will see --> Welcome to SysML 2.0 REST API implementation!

 ## Configurations

 A config file for TLJH is located in the `config` directory.
 This is where you can set the `base_url` (defaulted to `selab` in this install), memory, and CPU limits.